 My preference is to have at least one “cute swimsuit” and one “active swimsuit”.
 The cute swimsuit is perfect for casual pool and beach days, but I like to have one with a little more support for snorkeling and swimming in cenotes.
-This one has been working great and the top can even take the place of a sports bra for hiking.
+I have a suit similar to this one that has been working great and the top can even take the place of a sports bra for hiking.

 Fortunately for many of us, one-piece suits are very much en vogue right now!
 I own the two above and they’re extremely comfortable and flattering – I receive tons of compliments on them.
 You can find them here and here.
 I’d just save the one piece suits for pool/beach days when you won’t have to completely disrobe in a small bathroom stall or on a boat!